-Students should apply as soon after October 1 as possible for aid for the following fall semester.
-To have the best chance of receiving campus-based aid and having the award process completed prior to enrollment, students should apply as soon as possible.
+Students should apply as soon after October 1 as possible for financial aid for the following academic year to have the best chance of receiving campus-based aid and having the award process completed prior to enrollment.
 There are deadlines to apply for financial aid for it to be dispersed at the start of each term.
 Please contact the financial aid office for more information.
-The later the application, the less chance there is of receiving campus-based aid.
-Awards are made as complete information is received on each student.
-However, applications for Pell Grant and state grants are processed throughout the academic year.
+Awards are made as complete information is received from each student; however, applications for Pell Grant and state grants are processed throughout the academic year.